kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 }
 ```

-Finally, these dates are then rendered via the `DateList` component, which is also used in the `Homepage` container component.
-Both of these stateful components access the dates via `this.props`, which is made possible by the `mapStateToProps` function, as well as `connect` from the `react-redux` module .
-Similarly, all of the actions that are being called are made available via the `mapDispatchToProps` function.
+Finally, these dates are then rendered in `BrowseDates` via the `DateList` presentational component (which was also used in the `Homepage` container component).
+Both `BrowseDates` and `Homepage` access the dates via `this.props`, which is made possible by the `mapStateToProps` function, as well as `connect` from the `react-redux` module.
+Similarly, the actions that are being called in each component are made available via the `mapDispatchToProps` function.

 ```
 // BrowseDates.js